What is colorizing and what do I get from it?

 Here is an example of what you'll see on-device:

-Reprocessing effectively uses more powerful algorithms than we can run in real-time to both enhance the scan, as well as add color (also known as textures).
-Not only does reprocessing make it easier to visualize the space as-is, but it can make it easier to take measurements (as details are easier to differentiate, e.g., you can see where hardwood ends and the carpet begins).
+To colorize, we use more powerful algorithms than we can run in real-time to both enhance the scan, as well as add color (also known as textures).
+Not only does this make it easier to visualize the space as-is, but it can make it easier to take measurements (as details are easier to differentiate, e.g., you can see where hardwood ends and the carpet begins).

-Here is an example of what you'll see after the same scan has gone through reprocessing:
+Here is an example of what you'll see after the same scan is colorized:

-You can view the difference more interactively by comparing "On-Device" and "Reprocessed" in our 3D Web Viewer:
+You can view the difference more interactively by comparing "Original" and "Reprocessed" in our 3D Web Viewer: